-I was rerouted to many other departments like finance, social services, health records ….
-I was finally routed to a kind woman, who asked me what number was on the website, and maybe she could connect me to the correct person.
+After many other departments like finance, social services, health records rerouted me… I finally spoke to a kind woman, who asked me what number was on the website, and maybe she could connect me to the correct person.
 I read the number back, and guess what?
 It was her number!
 However, she had no idea about accessibility services.
 She did let me know that most rooms have Braille outside of the doors and there is an accessible ATM in the hospital.

 I felt a bit like the figure in Edvard Munch’s The Scream.
 But, I kept my professional cool and my end goal in mind.
 I asked that she please take my contact information and have her department manager contact me.